-The tables in section 4 show the deployment of all reserves over the life of the Medium-Term Financial Scenario, and the remaining reserve balances at the end of each financial year.
+The tables on page 40 show the deployment of all reserves over the life of the Medium-Term Financial Scenario, and the remaining reserve balances at the end of each financial year.

 Capital reserves and balances

 In addition to revenue reserves, capital reserves can also be maintained.
 These are used to finance the capital programme.